biegt/python_misc/README.md

 # python_misc
-Miscellaneous Python code snippets and ideas
+Miscellaneous Python code snippets and ideas.
+The repository is loosely organized by topics.